APPRENTICE GUIDE

 The Old 20% Rule (Pre-August 2025 Starts)

-If your apprenticeship started before 1 August 2025, the older 20% rule applies to you for the whole programme — so this section still matters for many current apprentices.
-Under it, at least 20% of an apprentice's paid working hours are spent on off-the-job training, calculated over the total duration of the apprenticeship rather than on a strict week-by-week basis.
+If your apprenticeship started before 1 August 2025, the older 20% rule applies to you for the whole programme — so this section still matters for a large number of current apprentices.
+Under it, at least 20% of an apprentice's paid working hours are spent on off-the-job training, calculated across the total duration of the apprenticeship rather than policed week by week.

-Flexibility: The 20% is an average over the entire apprenticeship.
-Some weeks you may do more (for example, during block-release college weeks), and some weeks less (for example, during intensive project periods at work).
-As long as the overall total reaches 20% by the time you approach the gateway, you are compliant — but the expectation is that off-the-job training is spread reasonably throughout the programme rather than left to the final few months.
+Flexibility: the 20% is an average over the entire apprenticeship.
+Some weeks you may do more (block-release college weeks), some less (intensive project periods at work).
+As long as the overall average reaches 20% by the time you approach gateway you are compliant — but the expectation is that off-the-job training is spread reasonably throughout the programme rather than left to the final few months.

-Who tracks it: Both you and your training provider are responsible for tracking off-the-job training hours.
-Your provider will review your hours at regular progress review meetings (typically every 6 to 12 weeks) and flag any shortfall.
-You are responsible for recording activities that happen outside of formal college sessions — online study, shadowing, manufacturer training, and directed reading.
+Who tracks it: both you and your training provider.
+Your provider reviews your hours at progress meetings (typically every 6 to 12 weeks) and flags any shortfall.
+You are responsible for recording activities that happen outside formal college sessions — online study, shadowing, manufacturer training, and directed reading.

 05 · Apprentice Guide